 11. First aid kit.

 Hit up the dollar store for simple first aid kit items.
-This would include band aids, tape, antibiotic cream, lotion, tweezers, cotton balls, etc. Keep these items in an air tight container that won’t get wet and will be easy to access. [ see how to make your own travel first-aid kit]
+This would include band-aids, tape, antibiotic cream, lotion, tweezers, cotton balls, etc. Keep these items in an airtight container that won’t get wet and will be easy to access. [ see how to make your own travel first-aid kit]

 12. Tin foil.

 You will be amazed at how helpful tin foil is when camping!
 You can wrap food in it and toss it on the grill for tasty dinner packets, line grill tops with it, wrap up leftovers, and keep items dry with it.
 Take a few rolls of tinfoil for these needs and more.

 13. A cooler.